-It helps to have a friend who is mad keen on cooking, especially for those days when not much goes right.
+It helps to have a friend who is mad keen on cooking, especially on those days when not much goes right.
 Everyone has these, I am sure.

 One of those days when there's no milk for the morning tea, and the cat brings in half a mouse.